PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 34 "Deal with the devil" %}}

-You end up trading the reach of the web for deeper engagment.
+You end up trading the reach of the web for deeper engagement.

 {{% /slide %}}